theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/setup-for-admins/installation-and-update.md

 ### Update

 !!! warning
+	**Data loss.**<br>
-	**Data loss:** System updates or changes can restrict software functionalities and this may lead to data loss.
+	System updates or changes can restrict software functionalities and this may lead to data loss.
     [Create a backup](backup-and-migration.md) of the directory: `C:\Program Files\Theobald Software\yunIO\config` at regular intervals.

 It is recommended to update the software regularly, as regular updates are crucial for a stable performance.